Hitler's War in the East, 1941–1945

 Hitler's War in the East, 1941−1945: A Critical Assessment is a 1997 book by the German historians Rolf-Dieter Müller and Gerd R. Ueberschär.
 It surveys the literature on the Soviet–German war of 1941−1945 from the German perspective.
 Writing in the introduction to the 2002 edition, Gerhard Weinberg describes the book as providing a broad coverage of the conflict, by "stressing ideological and political as well as more specifically military aspects".
 The book has been updated in subsequent editions, the latest having been issued in 2009.

 Structure

 The book devotes most of its space to the (West) German literature regarding the Soviet–German war.
-The authors also provide coverage of publications by British and American historians, while noting some Soviet and East German works, which they treat with caution.
+The authors also cover publications by British and American historians, while noting some Soviet and East German works, which they treat with caution.
 Some space is devoted to publications issued in post-Soviet Eastern Europe.

 The book is divided into five parts: Policy and Strategy; The Military Campaign; The Ideologically Motivated War of Annihilation in the East; The Occupation; and The Results of the War and Coming to Terms with Them.
 Each section begins with a historiographical essay and ends with a bibliography.
 One reviewer was "particularly impressed by Müller and Ueberschar's thorough treatment of the Holocaust and the German occupation of the Soviet Union" and the ensuing historiographical controversies.